hadley/adv-r/Functions.md

     f1() == 1
     f2() == 1

-You can always force an invisible value to be display by wrapping it in parentheses:
+You can always force an invisible value to be displayed by wrapping it in parentheses:

     (f2())